 Twigs are somewhat stout, shiny reddish-brown with orange lenticels when young becoming grayish-brown by the third year.
 They can be very hairy to smooth.
 The winter buds are long (to 1 inch), curved and pointed and produce a fragrant yellowish resin of balsam odor in the spring.
 A crushed twig has a bitter aspirin taste.

 Leaves are alternate, simple, ovate, 3 to 5 inches long and 1-1/2 to 3 inches wide, with a pointed tip and rounded, or slightly notched, base.
 They are mostly hairless with a shiny dark green above, whitish below, often with rusty color veins giving a blotchy orange appearance.
 Margins are finely wavy-toothed.
-The leaf stalks are round and long, (only occasionally a bit flattened) usually with two glands at the leaf base, but they may be absent.
+The leaf stalks are round and long, (only occasionally a bit flattened) usually with two glands at the leaf base, but the glands may be absent.

 Flowers: The tree is dioecious, that is male and female flowers occur on separate trees.
 Male (staminate) flowers have a cup shaped disc with 20 to 30 reddish stamens.
 These are bunched on a short curved catkin.
 Female (pistillate) flowers are in moderately dense 2 to 3 inch yellow-green drooping catkins.
 Female individual small flowers have a basal disc, a 2-chambered ovary, the pistil with 2 to 4 stigmata at the tip.
 Both flowers have a small bract whose upper edge is deeply cut but not hairy.
 The bract initially obscures the flowers.
 Both male and female catkins will usually contain (+ or -) 50 to 70 individual flowers.
 Flowers appear before the leaves and are wind pollinated.